More

-Artificial Intelligence can compose symphonies, generate lyrics, and mimic the voice of your favorite artist in a world where AI can already make such compositions.
+Artificial Intelligence can create full symphonies, write lyrics, and imitate the voice of your preferred artist in our world where AI already performs these tasks.
 The simple yet complex question that becomes apparent is: who takes AI-generated music ownership?
-Not as simple as you may have assumed, and that is precisely where the story gets fascinating.
+This situation proves more difficult than you might have thought which leads us to the most intriguing part of the narrative.

 The Soul of Creativity in Code